Diane Morrisey Says ‘You Got This’ With Easy Recipes For Connection, Not Perfection

 What’s on the menu at the Morrisey home tonight?

-All of the kids are coming home this week for the Easter weekend and my college aged son flew in last night so I’m going into Mama mode and cooking what they are requesting… and they are ALWAYS requesting.
-On the menu tonight is Sheetpan Lasagna from the book and I’ll be serving that with focaccia and a big salad.
+All of the kids are coming home this weekend and my college-aged son flew in last night, so I’m going into mama-mode and cooking what they are requesting… and they are ALWAYS requesting.
+On the menu tonight is Sheet Pan Lasagna [from You Got This!], and I’ll be serving that with focaccia and a big salad.
 Affogato, also from the book, and a tray of blondies are for dessert!

 Is there a particular recipe in your book that embodies the philosophy of “connection over perfection”?
 Why this one?

-The Chocolate Streusel Coffee Cake would be a perfect example of this.
-And I struggled about whether I even wanted to include it because it does use a cake mix in the recipe.
+The Chocolate Streusel Coffee Cake would be a perfect example of this … and I struggled about whether I even wanted to include it because it does use a cake mix in the recipe.
 But I grew up with this cake.
-My Mom made it all my life and we ate it every Christmas morning after opening our gifts.
-It was my brother Michaels favorite cake and my Mom would make it for every special occasion for him and every time he came home from college.
-Ultimately it represented everything good about my childhood, cake mix or not, and I believed that that was a perfect reason to include it….not to mention it’s a freakin delicious cake!
+My mom made it all my life and we ate it every Christmas morning after opening our gifts.
+It was my brother Michael’s favorite cake, and my mom would make it for him at every special occasion and every time he came home from college.
+Ultimately it represented everything good about my childhood, cake mix or not, and I believed that that was a perfect reason to include it… not to mention it’s a freakin’ delicious cake!

 Speaking of connection—how do you and John stay connected in this phase of life, with big achievements in your work life, raising 6 kids, and caring for your family together?

-Its funny, we got pregnant with our first child on our honeymoon and by our 9th anniversary we had 6 children so it really was always about the kids.
+It’s funny, we got pregnant with our first child on our honeymoon and by our 9th anniversary we had 6 children, so it really was always about the kids.
 Now that many have moved out of the house, John and I find ourselves enjoying our time together.
 We have begun to travel together and found ourselves getting our very first passports 4 years ago!
-We have many shared interests, both love sports and love following ‘our teams’, enjoy watching our shows together at night and love checking out new restaurants together.
-We are intentional about making the time for each other.
+We have many shared interests; we both love sports and love following ‘our teams,’ enjoy watching our shows together at night, and love checking out new restaurants together.
+We are intentional about making time for each other.
 But trust me when I tell you that we really are happiest when we can involve the kids as well.

 What’s the biggest lesson you carry with you (in the kitchen and in life) from your own mom and biggest inspiration, Dolores?